pothosware/PothosNumPy/README.md

 # NumPy Pothos Blocks

-Pothos blocks implemented in Python that wrap the majority of NumPy's functionality.
+This toolkit provides Python-based Pothos blocks that wrap the majority of NumPy's functionality, as well as providing interfaces to NumPy's numeric info classes.

 ## Documentation